alexwlchan/alexwlchan.net/src/_posts/2016/2016-08-19-is-a-url-from-tumblr.md

 ---
+category: Python
+date: 2016-08-19 23:34:00 +0000
 layout: post
-date: 2016-08-19 23:34:00 +0000
 tags: tumblr python
-title: 'Python snippets: Is a URL from a Tumblr post?'
 theme:
   minipost: true
-category: Programming and code
+title: 'Python snippets: Is a URL from a Tumblr post?'
 ---

 I've been writing some code recently that takes a URL, and performs some special actions if that URL is a Tumblr post.